buildpacks/rfcs/text/0000-prepare-operation.md

 ###### `preparer` executable

-The Cloud Native Buildpacks project will have a `preparer` it ships along with the existing `lifecyle` image.
+The Cloud Native Buildpacks project will have a `preparer` it ships along with the existing `lifecycle` image.

 > This would be useful for builder providers or platform implementers to not have to develop standard functionality.